jgorset/garble/README.md

 ## Usage

-    $ echo "I love this" | garble key
+    $ echo "I love this" | garble <key>
     > 1 sexual activity this

-If you use Garble a lot (and you will be), you can store your API key in an environment variable `GARBLE_KEY` save yourself some grief.
+You'll have to register an account over at [Big Huge Thesaurus](http://words.bighugelabs.com/api.php) to get your key.
+Don't worry, though, they're totally cool.
+If you use Garble a lot (and you will be), you can store your key in an environment variable `GARBLE_KEY` save yourself some grief.

 ## I love you